About This Chapter

 20. Tudor Architecture: History & Style

 Have you ever seen a 'black and white' house?
 When it comes to architecture, that phrase refers to more than paint colors.
-In this lesson, we will explore the history and style of Tudor architecture.
+In this lesson, we'll explore the history and style of Tudor architecture.

 21. Futurist Architecture: Design & Characteristics